OxygenLithium/csc-trivia-app/README.md

 In order to use this, simply follow the prescribed JSON format below and modify the questions.json file as required.

-Images should be placed in the ./public/images/ folder, and audio in the ./public/audio/ folder.
-They can be named by just their name in the JSON, as it will pull from these folders.
+Images should be placed in the ./public/images/ folder, audio in the ./public/audio/ folder, and videos in the ./public/video/ folder.
+They should be named by just their file name in the JSON, as it will pull from these folders.

 JSON Format Example:
 ```